bdelacretaz/openwhisk-playground/slack-command/README.md

 Usage in Slack
 ---

-Once the commmand is installed, you can execute it from Slack by typing
+Once the commmand is installed, you can execute it from Slack by typing simple expressions like

-    /eval
+    /eval 2+3

-To get a eval including the author's name, or

-    /eval short
+    /eval now

-To get just the text without the author's name.